webpack/webpack-dev-server/README.md

 We do our best to keep Issues in the repository focused on bugs, features, and needed modifications to the code for the module.
-Because of that, we ask users with general support, "how-to", or "why isn't this working" questions to try one of the other support channels that are available.
+Because of that, we ask users with general support, "how-to", or "why isn't this working" questions to try one of the other available support channels.

 Your first-stop-shop for support for webpack-dev-server should be the excellent [documentation][docs-url] for the module.
 If you see an opportunity for improvement